Shippable/docs/sources/deploy/deploy-mvp-1.md

     portMappings:
       - 80:80
 ```
-We set the memory allocated to 1024MB and expose port 80.
+As an example, here we have set the memory allocated to 1024MB and expose port 80.

 ##6.
 Set the environment variables for the application.
 Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.